java-operator-sdk/jenvtest/README.md

 ### Quarkus Support

-Quarkus is explicitly supporter, although it is kinda limited for now.
-By including the following dependency:
+Quarkus is explicitly supported although it is currently limited.
+To use JEnvTest from Quarkus, include the following dependency:

 ```xml
 <dependency>